 - ensuring adequate sleep

 These along with appropriate dietary changes can make modest but meaningful differences.
-Yet, for some people this may not be enough.
-If your blood pressure is still too high you may need medication from your doctor.
+Yet, for some people, this may not be enough.
+If your readings are still too high, you may need medication from your doctor.

 Having said that, research confirms some herbal remedies can help.
 Yarrow (Achillea millefolium), a native European plant is one such herb.